 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Canute's Palace is a scheduled ancient monument located on Porters Lane in Hampshire, England.
-The site represents remains associated with the Anglo-Saxon period and the reign of King Canute (1016-1035), reflecting the administrative and royal presence in the region during the early eleventh century.
-The monument's archaeological significance lies in its contribution to understanding Anglo-Saxon settlement patterns and royal land use in Hampshire during the early medieval period.
-The exact nature and extent of structures at the site have been subject to archaeological investigation and interpretation over time.
+Canute's Palace is a scheduled ancient monument located in Porters Lane in Hampshire, England.
+The site represents remains associated with the Anglo-Saxon period and the reign of King Canute in the eleventh century.
+The monument survives as earthwork features that reflect the layout and construction of a royal or high-status residence from this era.
+The site's archaeological significance lies in its potential to illuminate Anglo-Saxon settlement patterns and the material culture of the early medieval English elite.

 Canute's Palace, Porters Lane is a scheduled monument protected by Historic England under reference 1001935.
 View the official record →

-Canute's Palace is a scheduled ancient monument located on Porters Lane in Hampshire, England.
+Canute's Palace is a scheduled ancient monument located in Porters Lane in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001935.

 Canute's Palace, Porters Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001935.